AltSysrq/crymap/book/src/imap.md

 Non-normalised MUTF7 is accepted in mailbox names.
 Mailbox names are always returned in normalised MUTF7.
 MUTF7 is not returned on output nor transformed on input when the client has enabled UTF-8 support.

+When UTF-8 support is enabled, including by way of IMAP4rev2, no normalisation of mailbox names occurs other than removal of extraneous path delimiters and the special case of `INBOX` being case-insensitive.
+IMAP4rev2 has a recommendation to send unsolicited `LIST` responses when a client uses a denormalised mailbox name.
+Due to the extremely limited utility of this feature in the context of Crymap's implementation, Crymap does not implement this recommendation.

 The `\Marked` and `\Unmarked` attributes are not used.